Overview of Medicaid’s Structured Family Caregiving Program

 How Structured Family Caregiving Works & Payments to Caregivers

 The caregiver, who lives with the care recipient, generally becomes a contractor or an employee of a home health agency or in-home provider agency.
 A care coordinator or social worker and a nurse oversee the caregiver, answer health-related questions, and provide emotional support.
 They ensure caregivers are trained and capable of providing the care their loved one requires and that they can continue to meet evolving needs.
-They are often required to write daily notes, which are reviewed by the agency in order to identify new needs.
+Caregivers are often required to write daily notes, which are reviewed by the agency in order to identify new needs.
 The agency also conducts home visits, generally about once a month.

 Eligibility Criteria for Structured Family Caregiving